minsolmichellekim/growthMindsetChatbot/README.md

 Node server.js
 ```
 Once it is running, you are ready to open the chatbot.
-On Safari or your other browser, visit [http://localhost:{Number specified in the code}]
+On Safari or your other browser, visit "http://localhost:{Number specified in the code}"